LEXUEYE/suricata/doc/userguide/rules/flow-keywords.rst

 not_established
   Match on packets that are not part of an established connection. stateless
-  Match on packets that are part of a flow, regardless of connection state.
-  (This means that packets that are not seen as part of a flow won't match). only_stream
+  Match on packets that are and are not part of an established connection. only_stream
   Match on packets that have been reassembled by the stream engine. no_stream